 Does WiFi 6 Increase Ping?

 There are still gamers who would never play over WiFi because a wired connection has the better ping.
 But, as the tests on this page prove, we are talking about a negligible 1-4ms.
-Likewise, the article also answers whether the new WiFi 6 technology can further improve the ping.
-So, no, it will not be better than a cable connection.

 Does a WiFi 6 Gaming Router Improve Ping?